Last updated May 4, 2021

 - At University Park students living on campus or in the local community who are exhibiting symptoms of COVID-19 should continue to schedule testing appointments with University Health Services (UHS) via myUHS.
 Review UHS's hours of operation.

 - Students living on or near other Penn State campuses should seek symptomatic testing via their campus’ health services or a local provider.

 Visit the Health Guidelines page to learn more about steps you should take if you feel sick, or if think you may have been exposed to the virus.

 ON-DEMAND TESTING //

 At University Park, walk-up testing is available 9 a.m. to 5 p.m.
-Monday through Saturday at the Hintz Family Alumni Center, and will be available at the Pegula Ice Arena beginning on March 1.
+Monday through Saturday at the Hintz Family Alumni Center and the Pegula Ice Arena.

 University Park employees who are listed in the University’s Return to Work database may also utilize the walk-up testing.
 However, they are strongly encouraged to order an employee Vault Health mail-in test kit, when possible.

 At the Commonwealth Campuses, testing processes are defined for each campus and are typically administered by the local health center or other designated area.
 Specific details and hours can be obtained on campus through the campus Student Affairs office.